mosabua/bc-owner-builder/hpa.md

 ## Owner Builder Authorization

 Owner build must

-- build and occupy home for personal use
+- build and occupy new home for personal use
 - possess knowledge of residential construction
 - understand obligations under Homeowner Protection Act and Regulations

+Onwer build must
+- build him/herself
+or
+- hire
+- manage
+- directly supervise construction

+Can not hire
+- builde
+- project manager
+- construction manager

 Other characteristics:

 - person authorized by Licensing and Consumer Services LCS, part of BC Housing
-- build new home for personal use
-- must build or directly manage and supervise construction
 - 25k fine and prosecution
 - not required to obtain home warranty
 - not required to be licensed builder
-- individual (not company) with registered interest (fee simple, life or >15 yr lease)
+- individual (not company) with registered interest
+  - fee simple, life or >15 yr lease
+  - found via title search or BC Assessment
 - or directory of family farm corp, resolution required
+- can not live with individual that also is owner builder and does not satisfy time restriction requirements
+- violations can result in cancellation of ownerbuilder authorization
+- subcontractors should read bulleting 25, What builders need to know about owner builder projects
+- can not have prior violations

 # Type of Building